 Healthcare will continue to make use of smart advanced technologies.

 Also, now it’s more real than ever that in the future health care would be more focused on preventing disease rather than treatment.
 Also, the treatment would be more accurate, fast and effective, as another trend – personalized medicine gains more and more attention.
-ANN has proven to be a powerful tool to enhance current medical techniques.
+Artificial Neural Network has proven to be a powerful tool to enhance current medical techniques.